inspire-labs-tms-tech/legal/inspire-tms/EULA.md

 You agree that we shall not, under any circumstances or in any event whatsoever, have any liability for any reason and arising out of any event from your use of Inspire TMS.
 We shall not be liable or deemed in breach of this EULA for any failure to perform or delay in performing any of our obligations due to or arising out of any act which are not within our control, including, but not limited to, fire, flood, earthquake, power failure, power outage, network attacks by third parties, or other acts of God.
 We in no way guarantee complete and full access for the duration of the license, including for reasons due to the aforementioned events or other traffic on Inspire TMS.

 In the event that we are found to have liability not covered by the aforementioned waiver, you agree to limit any and all of our liability, for any reason and arising out of any event, to the total amount you personally paid to access Inspire TMS.
-If you did not nor have never paid to access Inspire TMS, you agree that you waive all of our liabilities whatsoever and assume yourself all liabilities that arise from your use of Inspire TMS.
+If you did not nor have ever paid to access Inspire TMS, you agree that you waive all of our liabilities whatsoever and assume yourself all liabilities that arise from your use of Inspire TMS.

 ## Warranties